 # Patch variable.mk to install for the whole system

-wget http://mike42.me/blog/files/variable.patch &&
+wget https://mike42.me/static/blog/files/variable.patch &&

 patch variable.mk < variable.patch